linode/docs/docs/products/compute/compute-instances/guides/create/index.md

 ![Screenshot of the Assign Cloud Firewall section](create-instance-cloud-firewall.jpg)

 To protect your new Compute Instance from unwanted traffic, consider using a [Cloud Firewall](/docs/products/networking/cloud-firewall/).
-This allows you to cascade firewall rules across multiple services and manage those rules within the Cloud Manager, Linode CLI, and Linode API.
+This lets you cascade firewall rules across multiple services and manage those rules within Cloud Manager, Linode CLI, and Linode API.

 To assign your instance to a Cloud Firewall, select the firewall from the **Assign Firewall** dropdown menu.
 If you do not have a firewall or wish to create a new one, click the **Create Firewall** link and follow the instructions within the [Create a Cloud Firewall](/docs/products/networking/cloud-firewall/guides/create-a-cloud-firewall/) guide.
 You can always skip this step and assign a firewall at a later time by following the instructions in the [Apply Firewall Rules to a Service](/docs/products/networking/cloud-firewall/guides/apply-to-service/) guide.